 Organising your working space

 If you have a working space, lay your print out on a flat, horizontal surface with the face side up.
-In my case, I share a two room apartment with my wife and two kids, so I will be working vertically on the kitchen wall.
+In my case, I share a two-room apartment with my wife and two kids, so I will be working vertically on the kitchen wall.
 To work vertically, I have made a simple wooden holder for the laser print (26).
 The upper piece of wood attaches to a picture hook in the wall and holds the print in place with five bull clips (27).

 Coating your laser print with acrylic gel

 The first step is to coat your laser print with acrylic gel, using either a brush or foam roller.
 I will be using a brush for simplicity and easy cleaning.
-A 1 litre bottle of acrylic gel costs approximately 12 €.
+A 1 liter bottle of acrylic gel costs approximately 12 €.

 Paint the image side of the print slowly and evenly (28-31).
-You can either paint the entire surface area, or stop short a centimetre or so from the edge, and crop the excess later on using a steel ruler and cutting knife.
+You can either paint the entire surface area, or stop short a centimeter or so from the edge, and crop the excess later on using a steel ruler and cutting knife.
 I will crop the print, as I have bull clips holding the print in place at both ends.
 If you are working horizontally and choose to coat the print’s entire surface area, be aware that it will expand slightly when wet.
 Use some scrap paper on the underside of the edges, which you will move around the perimeter of the print while coating.
 Avoid getting any acrylic gel on the reverse side, as this will make it very difficult to remove the paper later on.

 Wait for the first coat of acrylic gel to dry, and then apply a second coat.
 Two coats are ideal for a final piece, but if you are working with an A4 draft, you can get away with doing only one coat to save time.